Why choose this course

-This course has a strategic, digital and analytical focus, combining subject-specific marketing knowledge and digital marketing skills with hands-on, practical marketing experience.
+This course has a distinctive strategic, digital and analytical focus, combining subject-specific marketing knowledge and digital marketing skills with hands-on, practical marketing experience.

 We are ranked in the top 10 for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2020.